 Aircraft Fuel The Company's earnings are affected by changes in the price and availability of aircraft fuel.
 In order to provide a measure of control over price and supply, the Company trades and ships fuel and maintains fuel storage facilities to support its flight operations.
 The Company also manages the price risk of fuel costs primarily by using jet fuel, heating oil, and crude oil hedging contracts.
 Market risk is estimated as a hypothetical 10 percent increase in the December 31, 2006 and 2005 cost per gallon of fuel.
-Based on projected 2007 fuel usage, such an increase would result in an increase to aircraft fuel expense of approximately \$478 million in 2007, inclusive of the impact of effective fuel hedge instruments outstanding at December 31, 2006, and assumes the Company's fuel hedging program remains effective under Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities".
-Comparatively, based on projected 2006 fuel usage, such an increase would have resulted in an increase to aircraft fuel expense of approximately \$477 million in 2006, inclusive of the impact of fuel hedge instruments outstanding at December 31, 2005.
+Based on projected 2007 fuel usage, such an increase would result in an increase to aircraft fuel expense of approximately \$531 million in 2007, inclusive of the impact of effective fuel hedge instruments outstanding at December 31, 2006, and assumes the Company's fuel hedging program remains effective under Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities".
+Comparatively, based on projected 2006 fuel usage, such an increase would have resulted in an increase to aircraft fuel expense of approximately \$528 million in 2006, inclusive of the impact of fuel hedge instruments outstanding at December 31, 2005.
 As of December 31, 2006, the Company had hedged, with option contracts, including collars, approximately 14 percent of its estimated 2007 fuel requirements.
 The consumption hedged for 2007 is capped at an average price of approximately \$68 per barrel of crude oil.
-Comparatively, as of December 31, 2005 the Company's financial position could negatively affect the Company's ability to hedge fuel in the future.
+Comparatively, as of December 31, 2005 the Company had hedged, with option contracts, approximately 17 percent of its estimated 2006 fuel requirements.
+A deterioration of the Company's financial position could negatively affect the Company's ability to hedge fuel in the future.